karma-runner/karma/README.md

 All the major browsers are supported, if you want to know more see the [Browsers] page.

+## Troubleshooting

+### My tests are running *really* slow

+1. If you're testing in the browser, make sure the Karma tab is the active tab.
+If you're using LiveReload to develop, try opening a second browser window so Karma can always be active.

+2. Make sure you're not watching too many files.
+Set your `logLevel` to `config.LOG_DEBUG` to see how many files are being watched.

 ## I want to use it.
 Where do I sign?